ce0la/petMate/README.md

 /accounts/api/v1/create_user - To create a user

-/accounts/api/v1/remove_user - To delete a user

 /accounts/api/v1/edit_user - To edit user details

 ### Pet APIs

-/api/v1/pets - To list pets
+/api/v1/pets/ - To list pets

-/api/v1/create_pet - To create pet
+/api/v1/create_pet/ - To create pet

-/api/v1/edit_pet/<int:pk> - To edit pet details
+/api/v1/edit_pet/<int:pk>/ - To edit pet details

-/api/v1/remove_pet - To remove pet
+/api/v1/upload_pet_image/ - To remove pet

 **Ensure you are signed in to access the create, edit and delete APIs.**